Tony Adams (quarterback)

-Anthony Lee Adams (born March 9, 1950) is an American former gridiron football player, a quarterback in the World Football League (WFL), National Football League (NFL), and Canadian Football League (CFL).
+Anthony Lee Adams (born March 9, 1950) is an American former professional football player who was a quarterback in the National Football League (NFL), World Football League (WFL), and Canadian Football League (CFL).

 College career

 Adams played college football at Utah State in Logan from 1970 through 1972.
 Prior to that he'd been with the Texas Longhorns Football on their freshman team in 1968 and then at Riverside Community College in 1969.
 With the Aggies, he was the starting quarterback for three years, and the team had a record of 21 wins, 11 losses, and 1 tie.
 He didn't miss any games, playing in all 33 contests.

 As a senior in 1972, Adams set an NCAA record on November 11 with 561 net passing yards and five touchdowns in a 44–16 Aggie win over the Utah Utes.
 The teams combined for an NCAA record 950 passing yards, and Adams' 561 yards stood for five years, until broken by BYU's Marc Wilson in 1977, also against Utah.
 The head coach that worked with Adams for all 3 seasons was Chuck Mills; Adams' number 11 jersey was retired by Utah State in 1972.

 Adams' final game for Utah State was at home against Weber State on Thanksgiving.
 Seldom-injured, he left the game early in the first quarter with a lower leg injury, hobbled around the sidelines, and changed into his street clothes at halftime.
 When the Aggies fell behind early in the fourth quarter, Adams got back in uniform and re-entered the game.